Checkpoint 2

 As discussed in the lecture, Monte Carlo Localization (MCL) is a particle-filter-based localization algorithm.
 Implementation of MCL requires three key components:

-• an action model to predict the robot’s pose
+• An action model to predict the robot’s pose

-• a sensor model to calculate the likelihood of a pose given a sensor measurement
+• A sensor model to calculate the likelihood of a pose given a sensor measurement

-• various functions for particle filtering, including drawing samples, normalizing particle weights, and finding the weighted mean pose of the particles.
+• Various functions for particle filtering, including drawing samples, normalizing particle weights, and finding the weighted mean pose of the particles.

 In these tasks, you’ll run the slam program in localization-only mode using a saved map.
 Use the ground-truth maps provided with the sensor logs.
 You can run slam using:

-$ cd ~/mbot_ws/mbot_autonomy/build
+cd ~/mbot_ws/mbot_autonomy/build

-$ ./mbot_slam --localization-only --map <map_file.map>
+./mbot_slam --localization-only --map <map_file.map>

 To test the action model only, you can run in action-only mode:

-$ ./mbot_slam --action-only
+./mbot_slam --action-only

-Task 2.2.1 Action Model
+Task 2.2.1 Action Model & Particle Filter

 Implement an action (or motion) model using some combination of sensors.
 This could be odometry with wheel encoders alone, or it could be some other estimate of action incorporating the IMU or using computer vision.
 The skeleton of the action model can be found in mbot_autonomy/src/slam/action_model.cpp|hpp.